pnimtsovych/WriteUp/Davy Jones' Message (RITSEC CTF 2026)/WriteUp.md

 <img width="1919" height="784" alt="image" src="https://github.com/user-attachments/assets/6ea0c4df-0d86-4152-8634-7de0923e4809" />

-After reviewing the IPv4 conversation statistics, it became clear that the main data exchange was taking place between 10.42.0.11 and 10.42.0.10.
-It was also noticed that a significantly larger amount of data was transferred in the direction from 10.42.0.11 to 10.42.0.10, which indicated that the main payload could be transmitted on this channel.
+Analysis of the dialogs showed that the main exchange in the dump occurs between 10.42.0.11 and 10.42.0.10, and UDP statistics specified that this traffic is concentrated around port 17911.
+After that, I filtered the relevant stream and proceeded to analyze its content to determine the protocol used and find potentially hidden data.